 Since the 19th century, it was believed that Jaqaru, Kawki, and the Aymara spoken on the Titicaca plateau were linguistically related.
 In the 1960s, Martha J. Hardman, a Linguistic Anthropologist from the University of Florida, conducted linguistic research that provided evidence for this hypothesis.
 Hardman was able to demonstrate that the Aymara spoken in the Titicaca Altiplano, Jaqaru, and Kawki, belong to the same linguistic family, to which she gave the name Jaqi.

-Audio reels that appear to be part of a course on the Aymara language created by Martha J. Hardman, a Linguistic Anthropology professor at the University of Florida.
+Audio reels and teaching guides that appear to be part of a course on the Aymara language created by Martha J. Hardman, a Linguistic Anthropology professor at the University of Florida.

 The collection is arranged in alphabetical order.